niktekusho/travis-builds-reporter/packages/travis-builds-reporter-cli/README.md

 # What's in here?

 You can find the source code inside the `src` directory.
-There are no modules in this package but only a [`start script`](./src/index.js).
+In this package you can see *only* a [`start script`](./src/index.js).

 # How do you use it?
 Assuming you have an already functioning node installation:
 1. Install this package globally.
 Type this in your favourite terminal/prompt:
      ```npm i -g travis-builds-reporter-cli```
-2. When installation is finished, you can invoke the command from your terminal:
+2. When installation is complete, you can invoke the command from your terminal:
     ```builds_reporter```

 # Sample use